 - A delicious holiday twist on a classic cookie.
 If a gingerbread cookie and a snickerdoodle had a baby, this would be it.
 They’re perfectly spiced with that signature snickerdoodle crackle.
 What’s not to love?

 - A soft and chewy cookie that stays fresh for days.
-Perfect for Christmas cookie boxes and for shipping to friends and family for the holidays!
+Perfect for Christmas cookie boxes and for shipping to friends and family near and far for the holidays!

 These cookies are a cinch to make with just a handful of simple ingredients.
 Here’s your shopping list: